LauraBeatris/LauraBeatris/README.md

 ### ✨&nbsp; Seeking knowledge all the time
-My learning is based on creating projects and contributing to the open source community
+My learning is based on creating projects and contributing to the open source community.

 ### 💡&nbsp; Driven by shipping products that help people
 My passion for programming is related to create incredible things and help people, doesn't matter the technology stack.